mdulac/URLink/README.md

 <h1>*** ENGLISH ***</h1>
 UrLink is a URL minifier application.
 To minify your URLs allows you, for the most part, to spare caracters during the sharing of information throught different social networks.
 This application can be deployed for a professional use, especially for intern URLs minifying (Intranet).
-Also, it will provide a bundle of functionalities, such as real-time minified URL sharing by all the users.
+Also, it will provide a bundle of functionalities, such as real-time minified URL share.

 The application is a SPI (Single Page Interface), this in order to optimize the user experience.
 Thereby, there will not be any undesired page loading, nor any blinking.

-UrLink is actually in development state, exploiting the brand new technologies as known as "Web Compliant".
+UrLink is actually in development state, exploiting the brand new technologies as known as "Web Compliant" technologies.
 These are:
 - HTML5 (including LocalStorage), jQuery and Twitter Bootstrap for the application view,
 - NodeJS for the server-side,
 - REST Architecture, services provided by the NodeJS Express module,
-- Redis (NoSQL) for the data persistence of the database,
+- Redis (NoSQL) for the data persistence,
 - Server-Sent Event for the unidirectional communication between the server and clients (Real-Time Streaming).